VladimirMakaev/cqrs-journey-doc/Journey_03_OrdersBC.markdown

 ```

 The two tests shown here test the state of the **SeatsAvailability**
 aggregate after invoking the **MakeReservation** method.
-The first test,
+The first test
-tests the scenario where there are enough seats available.
+tests the scenario in which there are enough seats available.
 The second
-test, tests the scenario where there are not enough seats available.
+test tests the scenario in which there are not enough seats available.
-This second test can make use of the behavior the **SeatsAvailability**
+This second test can make use of the behavior of the **SeatsAvailability**
 aggregate because the aggregate does raise an event if it rejects a
 reservation.